South Dakota Divorce Laws

 South Dakota Legal Separation Laws

-The first steps towards a final divorce can be a legal separation.
+The first step towards a final divorce can be a legal separation.
 When this is granted by a South Dakota divorce court, all the same rules that apply to a divorce are in effect here.
 But in the eyes of the law, the couple is technically still married.
 Any arrangement for alimony, child support or custody will have to be worked out in advance before the separation can be granted.

 South Dakota Grounds for Divorce